ReznoRMichael/hollow-knight-completion-check/README.md

   — **Game Completion Essentials** fixes/additions:
   ✅ addition: God Tamer (needed for Trial of the Fool %)
-  ✅ addition: Vengefly King (needed for Trial of the Warrior %)
   ✅ fix: Pale Ore #2 should now be showing up correctly (thanks to EmrldPhoenix for the bug report!)

   — **Achievements Essentials** changes/additions:
   ✅ change: Moved Creatures Encountered and Hunter Notes Completed to Game Statistics (not all 164 entries are required for the achievements)
   ✅ change: Moved all Journal entries to Hunter's Journal section
-  ✅ addition: Journal: Flukemunga (needed for Keen Hunter/True Hunter achievements)
   ✅ addition: Quirrel: Witness achievement
   ✅ addition: Grey Mourner: Solace achievement